Virginia-iGEM/igem-wikibrick/wiki/README.md

 Type `gulp build --env dev` or `gulp dev build` to build a local copy that will be located under `wiki/build`.
 The files produced by this build can be opened in a normal file explorer by any modern web browser.

+Additionally, you can enter `gulp serve` to first build a local copy, run a local webserver, open a browser page and then watch for changes.
+This task will run in the background, and the pages displayed in the browser will be updated as the files are built.
+This is very useful for understanding how changes to HTML/CSS will affect the appearance of your wiki, and allows for much faster iteration than typing `gulp dev buil` after every tiny change.

-Type `gulp publish --env live` or `gulp live publish` to build a copy with absolute URLs that will then be pushed to the iGEM wiki.
+Type `gulp publish --env live` or `gulp publish` to build a copy with absolute URLs that will then be pushed to the iGEM wiki.
 In order to do this, you will need to enter your wiki username and password, so have them ready.
 Note that this copy will *not* run offline correctly, use `gulp dev build` files instead.

 One can type `gulp live build` to check HTML for correct parsing.
 This will not work if new images have been added but not pushed to the wiki; this will be fixed in the future, adding errors that are correctly thrown instead of simply failing.

-Note 1: One can call `gulp dev publish`, nothing is preventing it.
-However, it will just upload HTML files with relative paths to the wiki, which will be very ugly and nonfunctional.
+Breakdown of all tasks:

+- `dev, live`: These are special tasks that add 'flavors' to the build environment. `live` enables URL substitution and some other small changes and hacks that make files ready for display on the iGEM Wiki. `dev` is the default, technically not required, and is there in the event that it is ever needed.
+They currently only affect certain `build` tasks; `publish` automatically sets the environment to `live`, and `serve` currently sets the environment to a special `serve` variable that streams data to Browsersync.
+- `build`, `build:index`, `build:pages`, `build:templates`, `build:sass`, `build:css`, `build:js`, `build:images`, `build:bower:css`, `build:bower:js`: All of these build tasks build different units of the website, and are fairly self descriptive.
+Tasks prefixed with bower specifically stage any relevant files from packages installed with Bower.
+Build, as one might guess, runs all of these tasks.
+- `push:content`, `push:images`, `push:index`, `push:pages`, `push:templates`, `push:css`, `push:js`: These are particular tasks which handle uploading built files to the iGEM wiki. *Only* live files should be pushed to the wiki, otherwise only raw HTML will be displayed on the wiki with whatever default styling exists.
+- `publish`: Special task.
+First calls `live` to set the environment, then calls `push:images`; `push:images` generates an `imagemap.json` file under build which then informs the `live build`, which is called next.
+Once the build is complete, files are uploaded with `push:content`, which uploads everything *except* for images.
+This upload order is necessary because images uploaded to the iGEM wiki (manually or automatically) do not have predictable URLs, and so the image uploads must first occur to generate the URLs, which are then passed to the URL substituter in the actual `build`.

+All of these tasks can be called in any order with `gulp`.
+For example, if one has already pushed images and has an `imagemap.json` file already generated, one can type `gulp live build push:content` to update only HTML, CSS and JS without dealing with image uploads.

 Note 2: Reversing the order of tasks, i.e. `gulp publish dev` or `gulp publish live` will result in incorrect behaviour.
-Order matters here.
+Order matters here; tasks are executed in order of listing, first-to-last.

 ### Justification